ARPA-Network/ARPA-Network-AVS-Monitoring/docs/setup-instructions.md

 ### Step 2: Update configuration

-Update `config.yml` file in the root directory.
+Fill `config-example.yml` file in the root directory, and rename it to `config.yml`

 ### Step 3: Start the tool